iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

     return torch.cat(output, dim=1)
 ```

-The `unroll_factor` parameter controls how many samples to process in parallel.
+The `unroll_factor` parameter controls the number of samples to process in parallel.
-If it is set to 1, the function behaves like the original SSM implementation.
+If it is set to 1, the function is the original SSM implementation.

 Now let's benchmark the speed of the unrolled SSM implementation.
 We'll use `unroll_factor=128` since I already tested that it is the optimal value :)